Mildred Howard: Career

 Howard has created numerous public installation works in the Bay Area, including Three Shades of Blue, a collaboration with poet Quincy Troupe on the Fillmore Street bridge, and The Music of Language on Glide Memorial's family housing building on Mason Street, both in San Francisco.

 Howard's work has long dealt with themes of home and belonging.
 In 2017, a rent increase forced her to move out of the Berkeley (CA) studio where she had lived and worked for 18 years.
 This made themes of home all the more poignant in her work, and led her to deeper explorations of the effects of gentrification and displacement.
 Howard is not shy about incorporating activism or politics into her work, though she is conscious of the divide between art and activism.
 She states, "[Changing the world] is up to the people who look at [my art].
 I'm hoping they will feel something as a result of looking at the work...
 It's what the viewer and the spectator brings to the work."

 Though Howard's pieces most often speak to broader social concerns, she occasionally incorporates autobiographical references into her work.
 Works such as Flying Low (2006) and Thirty-Eight Double Dee (1995) reference the death of her son.
 In her installation titled In the Line of Fire, she utilizes an old photograph of one of her own relatives to signify young soldiers of color in the early 20th century.

+On December 17, 2025, the Oakland Museum of California announced that it would mount a retrospective of Howard’s career titled, “Mildred Howard: Poetics of Memory” from June 12–October 11, 2026.
+The exhibition will include new works and be accompanied by an illustrated catalog.

 Awards and honors

 In 1991, Howard received the Adaline Kent Award from the San Francisco Art Institute for her installation Ten Little Children (one got shot and then there were nine), a work representing a cemetery inspired by the Soweto massacre.

-She has been the recipient of two Rockefeller Fellowships to Bellagio, Italy (1996 and 2007); the Joan Mitchell Award; an NEA Fellowship in Sculpture; and the Flintridge Foundation Award for Visual Art.
+She has been the recipient of two Rockefeller Fellowships to Bellagio in Triangolo lariano, Italy, (1996 and 2007); the Joan Mitchell Award; an NEA Fellowship in Sculpture; and the Flintridge Foundation Award for Visual Art.

 In 2011, Howard was honored at Berkeley City Hall Chambers where Berkeley mayor Tom Bates officially declared Tuesday, March 29, 2011 to be Mildred Howard Day.
 In 2012, Howard received a SPUR Award, described as San Francisco's "largest and most prominent annual civic award", from the San Francisco Planning and Urban Research Association.